 - Black / Silver finishes available

 Available in black or silver finishes, the first thing you'll see about the Bose Headphones 700 is that quality has upped its game compared to the QC35 II.
-Not that the latter was badly built - it used premium materials, like anodised aluminium, but simply just didn't look as though it did.
+Not that the earlier product's build quality was bad - it used premium materials, like anodised aluminium, but it simply didn't look as though it did.

 The Headphones 700 changes this.
 The design is built around a main stainless steel structure, with a dual-hinge headband that's designed to sit in the perfect place on any head.
 It pivots in all the necessary directions to cater for head length and shape, temple adjustment, and also folds flat so these cans sit comfortably when sat idle around the neck.
 Even when worn loosely around the neck nothing gets in the way or digs in to any degree, it's all just ultimate comfort.

 We've worn these headphones for many hours at a time - including while sleeping on flights - and found them to be very comfortable indeed: there's no unwarranted pinch, yet the fit feels well adhered to the ears; there's no burrowing of the headband into the skull, because of the almost gel-like silicone material and padding used; while the leather-like earcup cladding feels sumptuous against the lobes.

 But, as you'll see from our pictures, the Bose Headphones 700 don't fold.
 Which, if you're a QC35 user looking to go to the next level, might strike fear in your heart.
 We thought this might be a hurdle for many buyers, but having side-by-sided the two pairs, including their respective carry cases, the difference isn't particularly grand: ultimately the 700 is thinner and, therefore, its case is taller but less fat.
 So, as it turns out, we've not missed the folding ability one bit when, at first, we thought it'd be a big issue.